-Besides the merger with DAS, there have not been any other significant business or other events over the reporting period that have a material impact on ERGO.
+There have not been any other significant business or other events over the reporting period that have a significant impact on ERGO.

 The responsible supervisory authority for the company is Estonian Financial Supervision Authority, (Finantsinspektsioon), Sakala 4, 15030 Tallinn, Estonia.
 The company is audited by KPMG Baltics OÜ, Narva mnt 5, Tallinn, Estonia.